The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

 Laura is passionate about knitting and creativity.
 Laura’s designs her own knitting patterns, which she shares and also teaches knitting.

 I Love: Nelkin Designs have a line of knitting kits, self-published patterns, and run mystery Knit-A-Longs.

 Debbie Abrahams by Debbie Abrahams

-Debbie has been passionate about hand-knitting ever since she first picked up a pair of knitting needles at the tender age of six.
-For her knitting has endless possibilities, especially when you start combining color with stitch structure and embellishment.
+Debbie has been passionate about hand-knitting ever since she first picked up a pair of knitting needles at six.
+Knitting has endless possibilities, especially when you combine color with stitch structure and embellishment.

-What We Love: Debbie’s Mystery Clubs are great fun and you will discover all sorts of knitting techniques and skills.
-Debbie’s patterns are gorgeous and there is plenty of inspiration to be found in her books and items in her shop.
+I Love: Debbie’s Mystery Clubs are fun and you’ll discover many knitting techniques and skills.
+Debbie’s patterns are gorgeous.

 Paper Tiger by Dianna Walla